 When you dissolve the sugar, add the ingredients into a bowl and heat it in a microwave.
 Alternatively, you can use a bottle of seasoned sushi vinegar or sushizu (すし酢) to save time.

 6 Add vinegar and let the rice cool.

 Once the rice is cooked and ready to eat, transfer it to a big bowl, salad bowl, hangiri, or sushi oke.
 First, moisten the surface to prevent the rice from sticking to it.
 Alternatively, you can transfer the rice to a baking sheet lined with parchment paper.

 The purpose of doing this is so that the rice quickly cools down.
 You can use an electric fan or the hand-held fan uchiwa (うちわ) to quicken the cooling process.

 With the rice transferred into a bowl or baking sheet, drizzle rice vinegar over the rice before it gets cool.
 Then using a rice paddle, start mixing the rice in a slicing motion to prevent smashing or making it mushy.

-You will end up with cool and glossy sushi rice with proper fanning and slicing methods.
+You will have cool and glossy sushi rice with proper fanning and slicing methods.

 7 Use a damp towel to cover the rice.

 Do not leave the rice as it is after mixing.
-To avoid the rice from getting dry, cover it with a damp paper towel or kitchen cloth.
-Keep it at room temperature if you won’t be using it immediately.
-Don’t put it in the refrigerator.
+Cover the rice with a damp paper towel or kitchen cloth to prevent it from getting dry.
+Keep it at room temperature if you won't be using it immediately.
+Don't put it in the refrigerator.